The release of Microsoft Office 2019 is rapidly approaching, and we and the Trusted Tech Team community is ready for the

-Microsoft has also announced some pricing changes to Office 2019, as well as some of their productivity server products including Windows Server 2019, Exchange, SharePoint Server and Project Server.
+Microsoft has also announced some pricing changes to Office 2019, as well as some of their productivity server lines including Windows Server 2019, SharePoint Server, Exchange Server, and Project Server.
 Office 2019 commercial prices will increase 10 percent over current on-premises pricing.
 This increase will include Office client, Enterprise CAL, and Core CAL.
 Microsoft plans on:

 - Establishing a single, consistent starting price across all programs aligned to web direct for online services (OLS)

 - Removing the programmatic volume discounts (Level A and Open Level C) in Enterprise Agreement (EA)/EA Subscription, MPSA, Select/ Select Plus, and Open programs (Open, Open Value, Open Value Subscription)

 - Aligning government pricing for on-premises and online services to the lowest commercial price in EA/EAS, MPSA, Select Plus, and Open Programs

 - Delivering a new Customer Price Sheet design that better outlines how a customer’s price was derived (direct EA/EAS only)